I couldn’t get there last night until ten-thirty, just in

 This is its second time around.

 There’s something about this song.
 Power.
-It feels like it could shake a mountain.
+It feels like it

 It’s the rhythm. it’s the blues after all…